Learn how to soften the emotions underneath sugar cravings, where they can flow like water.

 You may fear the next 10 days and wonder how you’ll cope!

-I’ve created a resource page for you here with links to helpful articles, a link to a 30 day special holiday support program, and a new blog post on ways of understanding and diffusing the emotions that lie underneath sugar cravings.
+I’ve created a resource page for you here with links to helpful articles, a link to a heart centered support program, and a new blog post on ways of understanding and diffusing the emotions that lie underneath sugar cravings.
 You can find this all below.

 Making room for the emotions underneath cravings and impulses